Best Christmas plants and flowers – 13 buys for home or gifts

-One of the loveliest winter plants for pots and borders is Helleborus niger, known as the Christmas or Lenten Rose, a semi-evergreen perennial that bears exquisite flowers from midwinter.
+One of the loveliest winter plants for pots and borders – or if you want to create a winter flower arrangement – is Helleborus niger, known as the Christmas or Lenten Rose, a semi-evergreen perennial that bears exquisite flowers from midwinter.

 As cut flowers, hellebores droop, so it’s best to float the heads in a shallow bowl of water.
 Hellebores thrive in moist, free-draining, humus-rich soil.
 Plant in a sheltered spot, in sun or partial shade, mulching in late summer as the new flower buds develop.
 Repeat in December, trimming back tatty leaves.